Select Page

 1. Capital City Rescue Mission (Albany)

-2. Alpha Pregnancy Care Center
+2. Alpha Pregnancy Care Center (Albany)

 3. Koinonia Medical Care (Albany)

-4. Joseph’s House and Shelter (Troy)
+4. Joseph’s House and Shelter (Albany)

 5. Unity House (Troy)